tomoko-tiba/Paradise_CCI_Graduation_Project2023/README.md

 2. The use of a pink aesthetic led to a visual presentation that skewed too young, akin to a children's game.
 My intention is for the game to convey a more serious tone, rendering the current approach inappropriate.

+## week04 Further Attempts Based on Plan 2

+**Game Mechanics**

+To make the player's objectives clearer during the game, here are the specific steps for the game design:

+1. **Objective Identification and Interaction with Machines**: Set in a virtual space named "Paradise", the player's primary task is to locate and shoot multiple machines scattered throughout the game scene.
+2. **Collection and Evasion Mechanics**: Machines drop "Voice Modules" when shot, which are key elements used to control the protagonist Barbie's thoughts.
+Players need to collect all these modules while dodging attacks from Barbie, and then destroy them.
+3. **Deactivation of Control and Conflict Avoidance**: When all modules are damaged, Barbie will no longer be controlled and will cease her attacks on the player.
+4. **Final Dialogue and Awakening**: In the final stage of the game, the player will converse with Barbie to help awaken her self-awareness, and eventually leave "Paradise" together, returning to the real world.